OVALProject/ovalproject.github.io/documentation/policy/versioning/index.md

 colon (:) represent the Platform Extension’s version.
 For example, the version 5.11.0:5.11 would represent the initial version of an extension built off of the 5.11 version of the OVAL Core.
 Note that the trailing UPDATE version number can be omitted when it is "0".
+Finally, it is expected that the PLAT-MAJOR matches the CORE-MAJOR for each Platform Extension.
 Examples of this look like:</p>

 <p><div class="well well">
 	<ul>